W0lfEagle/ff-blog/src/pages/index.md

       to the pdf and will definitely be suggesting this class to any blogger I know who wants to take things to the next level.
 I can’t believe it all went by so quickly!
+  - by: Leah
+    quote: >-
+      I would like to send you a huge heartfelt thank you for your wonderful course.
+I started my blog only a few months before the course began so I was a complete novice and not feeling all that confident.
+All the ideas and prompts and encouragement for revealing our true selves in a voice authentic to us, plus the wonderful community of creative women, have made this not only a truly memorable and rich experience, but also a very practically useful one for establishing our own unique web presence.
+Thank you for so generously sharing yourself with us!
 quote2:
   by: Rumi
   quote: 'And you, when will you begin that long journey into yourself?'